Brooke Fisher Liu

 Ph.D., University of North Carolina

-In recent years, Dr. Liu has served as a public affairs volunteer for the American Red Cross for the Arlington, VA and Chicago, IL chapters as well as a research consultant for National Headquarters.
+Dr. Liu currently serves as a member of the Federal Drug Administration’s (FDA) Risk Communication Advisory Committee.
+In the past, she served as a public affairs volunteer for the American Red Cross for the Arlington, VA and Chicago, IL chapters as well as a research consultant for National Headquarters.
 Dr. Liu’s research has been published in outlets such as Communication Research, Communication Theory, the Handbook of Crisis Communication, Journal of Applied Communication Research, Journal of Communication Management, Journal of Public Relations Research, and Public Relations Review.

 Liu, B. F., Jin, Y., Briones, R., & Kuch, B. (2012).
 Managing turbulence online: Evaluating the blog-mediated crisis communication model with the American Red Cross.
 Journal of Public Relations Research, 24, 353-370.